Best music keyboards - how to choose.

 Click here to shop for a keyboard of your choice.

-If you're basically playing one or two voices at a time, you don't really need lots of polyphony.
-Maybe you'll mainly be using your keyboard as a piano substitute.
+If you're basically playing one or two voices at a time, and you're not doing too much sustaining, you don't really need lots of polyphony.
 In that case 32 or 64 notes will do.

 Compare prices and choose a keyboard here.